Ramanujan College: Centre for Social Innovation

 The Centre for Social Innovation was established in January 2016 with a vision to enact greater social links and creating new societal development and further to seek inspiration from the ventures so that others can take a step forward.
 The centre was set up as part of the star innovation project entitled “Sociovation,” sanctioned by University of Delhi, aimed to create a common platform to provide unison of all socio-innovators, students and the needy to be able to make a huge difference in bringing a radical change in the society.
 It has identified the four core issues as its thrust areas: Women Empowerment, Water Conservation, Illiteracy, Cleanliness and Sanitation.

 Research Development and Services Cell

 The Cell was formed in 2017 to promote research and development activities in the college.
 The cell successfully completed several academic and consultancy projects.
 To promote research amongst students, cell also provides incentives to them.

 Thrust: Entrepreneurship Cell

-It was formed in October 2015 to harness the creative and skillful qualities of the students and create successful business ventures run by the students.
+It was formed in October 2015.

+Media Cell

+It was formed in July 2023 under the Internal Quality Assurance Cell (IQAC) under the guidance of then Principal Prof. (Dr.) S. P. Aggarwal, Chairman Shri Jigar Inamdar and then director of IQAC Prof. (Dr.) K. Latha.

+College Societies

-Ramanujan College also has 15 students societies engaged in dancing, music, social entrepreneurship, commerce, fashion, and more.
+Ramanujan College also has 20 students societies engaged in dancing, music, social entrepreneurship, commerce, fashion, foreign education and more namely: